Tropical Marine Resources

 Friday 26 March 2021

 MSC C16112 Tropical Marine Biology,

-Tropical marine ecosystems provide important resources locally and globally, and support the livelihoods of more than ½ billion people around the world.
-Tropical marine resources are threatened by a number of different factors including global environmental change, overexploitation, and environmental degradation caused by coastal development.
+Tropical marine ecosystems provide important resources locally and globally and support the livelihoods of more than ½ billion people around the world.
+Tropical marine resources are threatened by a number of different factors including global environmental change, overexploitation, pollution and environmental degradation caused by coastal development.

-This module focuses on tropical marine resources with an emphasis on fisheries, mariculture, biotechnology, sustainable management and conservation management.
+This module aims to provide an understanding of the importance of tropical marine systems for providing key resources, with an emphasis on fisheries, mariculture, biotechnology, sustainable management and conservation management.